Native American Alcohol And Drug Rehab Centers

 The complex issues regarding addiction in Native Americans is troubling to their communities.
 The IHS has collaborated with SAMHSA to combat substance abuse by creating a plan of action specific to Native American culture.
 Efforts are focused on education, awareness, research, intervention, and improved quality of care for Native American rehab centers.

 Specific ideas are based on the needs of the NA people, including:

-Part of culturally-centered treatment is incorporating ideals with which patients identify.
+Part of the culturally-centered treatment is incorporating ideals with which patients identify.
 Reaffirming the heritage of these patients can allow a spiritual journey to ensue, thus promoting recovery in the best way for Native Americans.

 Tribal elders lead ceremonies as cultural educators.
 Their mission is to promote healing through heritage, tradition, and history.
 Elders are highly respected for their wisdom and guidance in Native American tribes and encourage cultural pride and self-acceptance.